MRLintern/1D_Wave-Equation-MPI/README.md

 ## Running the Application

 Running `make` will create the default appication.
 That is, running 1 process.
-The number of required processes to be used can be specified by `-np` (see below) where 4 have been used.
+The number of required processes to be used can be specified by `-np` (see below), where 4 have been used.
 The compiler optimisation flag in the `Makefile` has been set to `-O2`.
 This can be changed of course.